Educational programs that further the practice & understanding of social entrepreneurship & transformative action.

 CTA offers educational programs for its projects, community members and Cornell students.
 We teach undergraduate courses in social entrepreneurship at Cornell, organize the Finger Lakes Social Entrepreneurship Institute, a 3-day program that takes place on campus and in our community, and regularly offer workshops in compassionate communication, nonprofit management, social entrepreneurship, and transformative action.
 CTA’s executive director, Anke Wessels, also leads Cornell’s relationship with Ashoka U, an international network of universities that provide leadership in the field of social innovation education and research.
 In 2016, CTA’s model as a nonprofit incubator of social entrepreneurs affiliated with a major university was recognized by the Ashoka U Cordes Innovation Award as a high impact and highly replicable innovation in social entrepreneurship education.

-The 2017 Finger Lakes Social Entrepreneurship Institute is taking place November 10-12th at Cornell University and the Greater Ithaca Activities Center in Ithaca, NY.
+The 2017 Finger Lakes Social Entrepreneurship Institute took place November 10-12th at Cornell University and the Greater Ithaca Activities Center in Ithaca, NY.

-We’re very excited that Matthew Stinchcomb, VP at Etsy.com (one of a very small number of publicly traded b-corps) and Founder/Executive Director of the Good Work Institute in the Hudson Valley is offering the keynote address on November 10, 5:30pm in the Africana Studies and Research Center at Cornell University.
-The title of his talk is “Less Bad Isn’t Good Enough: Doing the Good Work to Build a Regenerative Future.
-This talk is free and open to the public.
+We were excited to host keynot speaker Matthew Stinchcomb, VP at Etsy.com (one of a very small number of publicly traded b-corps) and Founder/Executive Director of the Good Work Institute in the Hudson Valley.
+The title of his talk was “Less Bad Isn’t Good Enough: Doing the Good Work to Build a Regenerative Future.

-Esteban Kelly, the Executive Director of the US Federation of Worker Cooperatives will be giving a plenary presentation on Saturday morning at the Greater Ithaca Activities Center (GIAC) entitled “Creating Economies that Work for Everyone,” as well as a workshop on the Worker Cooperative model.
-On Saturday afternoon, Megan Odenthal, a practitioner in community based systems thinking from the Social Systems Design Lab at Washington University, is offering a plenary as well as a workshop on how to use systems tools to unlock community transformation.
+Esteban Kelly, the Executive Director of the US Federation of Worker Cooperatives gave a plenary presentation on Saturday morning at the Greater Ithaca Activities Center (GIAC) entitled “Creating Economies that Work for Everyone,” as well as a workshop on the Worker Cooperative model.
+On Saturday afternoon, Megan Odenthal, a practitioner in community based systems thinking from the Social Systems Design Lab at Washington University, offered a plenary as well as a workshop on how to use systems tools to unlock community transformation.

 Featured Models and Tools: